KlevisImeri/AuditTest/README.md

 https://klevisimeri.github.io/AuditTest/

 ## Todo
-- claudefare remove developer mode
+- Claudefare remove developer mode
+- Fix the title of exel to be in every page